For People Whose Business is Politics

 Born and raised in Orlando, Florida, Sarah is a proud “double Gator,” earning both her undergraduate and law degrees from the University of Florida.
 She has advised a wide variety of local, state, and federal campaigns, as well as political party organizations, PACs, nonprofits, and businesses, on election and campaign finance law, communication strategies, social media, public relations, and grassroots outreach.

-In addition to her consulting work, Sarah is a contributor at RedState and her writing has been featured on a long list of websites including National Review, The Daily Beast, Independent Journal Review, Heat Street, Texas Monthly, Orlando Political Observer, Breitbart, and Legal Insurrection, as well as op-eds published by the Orlando Sentinel and the Austin-American Statesman.
+In addition to her consulting work, Sarah is the Contributing Editor at RedState and her writing has been featured on a long list of websites including National Review, Reason, Arc Digital, The Daily Beast, Independent Journal Review, Heat Street, Texas Monthly, Orlando Political Observer, Breitbart, and Legal Insurrection, as well as op-eds published by the Orlando Sentinel and the Austin-American Statesman.

 Sarah currently lives in Tallahassee and is an original member of The Capitolist team who helped launch the site in 2016.